steveukx/git-js/readme.md

 `.status(handlerFn)` gets the status of the current repo

+``.show([options], handlerFn)`` Show various types of objects, for example the file content at a certain commit. options is the string command you want to run.

 `.listRemote([args], handlerFn)` lists remote repositories - there are so many optional arguments in the underlying `git ls-remote` call, just supply any you want to use as the optional `args` string.